nginnever/ippm-registry/README.md

  - hash: the ipfs multihash of the package

 More fields can be added to the struct like a version number in the future

+## To Do

+- integrate with go-gx
+ - publish repo hashs from go-gx command line
+- integrate with npm-registry @diasdavid
+- integrate js-ipfs into web app
+ - Serve app through js-ipfs in browser
+ - Create upload a repo
+ - Add information page hash to registry meta info